 TikTok's emergence as a search platform is reshaping discovery for younger demographics:

 The platform's appeal extends beyond entertainment.
-Users search TikTok for recipes (29% more than millennials), DIY tips, fashion advice, product reviews, local business recommendations, and how-to content.
+Users search TikTok for recipes, DIY tips, fashion advice, product reviews, local business recommendations, and how-to content.
 The algorithm's ability to surface personalized, relevant content before users even know they need it blurs the line between search and discovery.

 While less discussed than Reddit or TikTok, Quora has experienced a 379% increase in search traffic, positioning itself as a destination for expert-driven answers and in-depth explanations.
 Its question-and-answer format provides structured, authoritative responses that AI models increasingly cite.